tomi-vanek/openapi-routing/README.md

-# API-first REST microservice with OpenAPI schema
+# API-first REST microservice from OpenAPI schema

 The __openapi-routing__ library is a minimalistic solution to create a microservice from an OpenAPI schema.